Gibsongf/react-blog-app/README.md

 # Blog Editor
 This project is part of [The Odin Project](https://www.theodinproject.com/), specifically the Full Stack JavaScript path.
+Visit the REST API repo for this project [here](https://github.com/Gibsongf/express-blog-api)
 ## Features

 - Create new posts: Write and publish your blog posts